 - There are no longer any occupancy requirements for HAFA eligibility.

-Homeowners will be able to apply to the expanded program starting June 1, 2012.
-The deadline will also be extended for another year, until December 31, 2013.
+Homeowners were able to apply to the expanded program starting June 1, 2012.
+The deadline will also be extended for another year, until December 31, 2015.Do You Qualify?